Succession Season 4 cast: All actors & characters

 Shiv Roy: Sarah Snook

-Sarah Snook plays Shiv Roy, the youngest of the Roy siblings.
-While more focused on politics at the start of the series, we’ve seen her tempted by the poisoned chalice of Waystar and even teased by her dad as his replacement – of course, that didn’t work out, and it’s led to further tensions with her father and her marriage falling apart.
+Sarah Snook plays Shiv Roy, a woman desperately trying to jostle for power in a family dominated by men.
+While more focused on politics at the start of the series, we’ve seen her tempted by the poisoned chalice of Waystar and even teased by her dad as his replacement.
+Of course, that didn’t work out, and it led to further tensions with her father and her marriage falling apart.

 Snook starred alongside Ethan Hawke in Predestination, one of the best sci-fi movies of the 2010s.
 She’s also appeared in Steve Jobs and Netflix’s Pieces of a Woman.